mozilla/testpilot/docs/process.md

 * *Untriaged*:  These are new issues we haven't looked at yet.
 * *Backlog*:  We've looked at these issues, but there are still some open questions or were not ready to start working on them yet.
+Every issue in this column should have a `needs:*` label and/or have an open question for someone.
 * *Ready*:  These issues have been triaged, questions are answered, assets are available, and work is ready to begin.
+None of the issues here should have a `needs:*` label.
 * *On Deck*:  This is a short list, ordered by priority, for what we're working on next.
 * *In Progress*:  These issues are being actively worked on.
 To be in this